chengdol/vim-configuration/README.md

 ## Vim configuration

 **Vim version: 7.4**
+Also works for Vim 8.0+

 This is my vim configuration repository to help me qucik start vim configuration.
-It contains following files and scripts:
+It contains:

 - vimrc: vim configuration file